vantage-sh/docs.vantage.sh/docs/vantage_mcp.md

 After you configure the MCP server, an authorization screen is displayed in your browser.

-1. Read the authorization information.
-Then, click **Allow Access** to proceed.
+1. Read the authorization information, then click **Allow Access** to proceed.
     <div style={{display:"flex", justifyContent:"center"}}>
         <img alt="Authorize the MCP in Vantage" width="60%" src="/img/mcp/vantage-auth.png" />
     </div>